-Pima tends to be considered softer and smoother because of the length and strength improvements which allow for high counts on weaving.
+Have you heard about Pima cotton?
+It tends to be considered softer and smoother because of the length and strength improvements which allow for high counts on weaving.
 In fact, some people compare the feeling of Pima to silk.
-It remains a premium product that provides a diffrent feel and high quality product that can lead to a longer lifespan.
-Pima needs to be ginned… Read More
+It remains a premium product that provides a diffrent feel and high quality product that can lead to a longer lifespan….
+Read More

 Bucking the Wordless patterns to put a brief editor’s note: My family has the tradition of putting handmade Christmas ornaments on our Christmas trees.
 I’ve got ornaments from my grandmom, mom, sisters, nieces & nephews, etc. The ornaments that make the most sense for this blog post though are ones that connect to agriculture.
 And my favorite ones all have… Read More